Importing MS Project plans

 Set with a task type of Deliverable

-Mark task as milestone selected
+Marked as milestone

 Set with a task type of Milestone